devscanr/resume-checklist/README.md

 # Resume/profile checklists for IT specialists

-As engineers speaking to fellow engineers, our goal isn't just to show you the steps you can do.
-We'd like to explain which and why certain actions matter when crafting your resume and preparing for a job search.
-Below, you'll find a guidance on how to structure your resume and optimize your profiles on career and professional networks such as LinkedIn and GitHub.
+Below, you'll find a guidance on how to structure your resume(s) and optimize your profiles on career/professional networks such as LinkedIn and GitHub.
 Immediate note: terms **Resume** and **CV** are interchangeable, but culturally specific.
 Use the one that is used and expected in your target area.
 By following these simple steps, your resume(s) and profiles will make a stronger impression on recruiters and hiring managers.

+As engineers speaking to fellow engineers, our goal isn't just to show you the steps you can do.
+We'd like to explain which and why certain actions matter when crafting your resume and preparing for a job search.

 To put this insights into practice, fork this repository, enable issues and create a TODO task with a predefined list of actions:

 <img src="assets/todo.gif" width="640px"/>

 The provided information should be taken as a starting point.
 There're definitely many more culturally-specific, domain-specific, etc-specific points that were omitted for clarity.
-If you're interested in further recommendations or a professional resume review – ping us at info@devscanr.com.
-Most pro-tips are contextual and won't fit a general document.
+If you're interested in further recommendations or a professional resume review – feel free to [ask the authors](mailto:info@devscanr.com).
+Most pro-tips are contextual and wouldn't fit a general document.

 ## List of Content